Starting and customizing Galaxy on Terra

 2. Click the + Start button next to Your Analyses.

-4. In the Galaxy Cloud Environment pane, choose your Cloud compute profile (number of nodes, CPUs and memory) and Persistent disk size.
-Note: The cost of running the default Galaxy environment is higher than for the default notebook configuration.
-Use your resources wisely!
+4. In the Galaxy Cloud Environment pane, choose your Cloud compute profile (number of nodes, CPUs, and memory) and Persistent disk size.

 The default Galaxy environment includes an up-to-date version of Galaxy, one node with eight CPUs, 52 GB of RAM, and 500 GB of persistent disk storage.